What is a hearing loss?

 Why does a hearing loss occur?

-Disturbed blood flow: when the small vessels in the ear have disturbed blood flow, this is a typical cause of a hearing loss.
+If the small vessels in the ear have impaired blood flow, this is a typical cause of a hearing loss.
 No one can say exactly why a hearing loss occurs.
 Typical factors for a hearing loss include:

 - Metabolic disease, such as high cholesterol or diabetes